Digital Communication Methods Lab Thesis Funding Grants

 Interested?
 Please prepare:

-- A title for your application (can be the tentative title of your thesis)
+- A (public) title for your application (can be the tentative title of your thesis)

-- Research design proposal (250 words max) delineating the methods used, and articulating the methodological innovation brought by the application.
+- Research design proposal (max: 250 words) This section should discuss the methods used, and articulate the methodological innovation brought by the application.
 This will only be used for the evaluation.

 Please use this form to submit your application.